 An avian death trap (that didn't have to be)

 U.S. Bank Stadium’s newly minted reputation as the most bird-deadly building in Minnesota was preventable — but at a cost.
 The Audubon Society’s concerns over the stadium’s glass-heavy “fatal attraction” design date back to 2014 when the group urged the MSFA to consider special glass employed in numerous bird-friendly building including tall and gleaming skyscrapers.
 The Minnesota Department of Natural Resources also implored the MSFA to explore "bird-friendly designs that would help reduce the potential for a bird collision to occur."

 Bird-friendly glass treatments raise construction costs and, at the time, the authority claimed that there simply wasn’t enough funding available to prevent the stadium from becoming what it is now — a migratory bird graveyard.
 (To be clear, some bird-friendly design features were incorporated into the stadium, but the bird-friendly glass ultimately proved to be too expensive).

-“Hundreds of millions of dollars of public money is going to build this stadium, and we know the people of Minnesota do not want their money killing birds," said Matthew Anderson, executive director of Audubon Minnesota in 2014.
+“Hundreds of millions of dollars of public money is going to build this stadium, and we know the people of Minnesota do not want their money killing birds," Matthew Anderson, executive director of Audubon Minnesota in 2014, told PBS Newshour.
 “The Vikings recently approved spending millions and millions of additional dollars to make sure the stadium is ‘iconic’ — surely they also want to make sure it’s not a death trap.
 We’re asking them to change their minds and do the right thing.”